 Electric pressure cookers range from about 2 to 12 quarts, with most falling in the 4- to 6-quart range.
 If you’re only cooking for yourself or one other person, you can get by with a smaller electric pressure cooker.
 But if you’re cooking for a large family, you might want to choose a model that can hold 8 quarts or more.

 The advantage of a larger electric pressure cooker is that it can hold more food at one time, but there are a couple downsides to be aware of.
 First, the larger the unit, the more difficult it will be to store.
 Keep your available space in mind when choosing your pressure cooker or you might need to leave it out on the counter.
 Second, larger electric pressure cookers take longer to reach temperature and pressure, so it could take slightly longer to cook food in them.

 Electric pressure cookers are designed to cook food more quickly than you can on a stovetop or in the oven, but some models can do much more than this.
 It’s not uncommon to find electric pressure cookers that double as slow cookers.
 Some can also steam and sauté vegetables and even make yogurt from scratch.
+With special springform pans, some electric pressure cookers can even bake cheesecake.
 Think about what you want your electric pressure cooker to do and choose a model that can perform all of these functions.

 Safety is paramount when choosing an electric pressure cooker.
 When in use, the pressure cooker is full of pressurized steam, which could cause severe burns if it were to open unexpectedly.
 Fortunately, modern electric pressure cookers have a number of safety features designed to prevent this.
 These include locking lids, a vent that releases excess steam in a safe and controlled manner, and cool-touch handles.
 Your electric pressure cooker should also have some type of pressure sensor that lets you know if the unit is up to pressure or if the pressure is too high.